dangeroustech/StreamDL/README.md

 ## Why This Exists

 Because there are certain streaming websites that don't store historic VODs.

 This is sad.

-As a nerd, you probably have terabytes of storage somewhere, right?
+As a datahoarder, you probably have terabytes of storage somewhere, right?

 Why not get some use out of it?
 Archivists everywhere, rejoice!

 ## Usage